Orlando Jorge Mera: Career

 Jorge Mera was a coordinator of various permanent commissions of the Senate of the Dominican Republic from 1998 to 2000.
 He was also the coordinator of the National Commission for the Protection of Intellectual Property Rights, representing the country at the world stage in this field.

 From 2000 to 2004, during the Hipólito Mejía administration, he served as Director-General of the Dominican Institute of Telecommunications (INDOTEL), the country's regulatory body for telecommunications.
 He was also a member of the negotiating team in international trade talks that led to the signing of the Dominican Republic–Central America Free Trade Agreement in 2004.

 Also in 2004, he began producing and hosting his weekly talk show Líderes TV (Leaders TV).
 He analyzed current national and international issues and interviewed newsmakers and government leaders on television every Sunday morning for more than 18 years.

 He was a member of the Dominican Revolutionary Party and served as its general secretary.
 He later became a founding member of the Modern Revolutionary Party in 2014, and served as the party's acting president between 2015 and 2019.

 Jorge Mera was appointed as Minister of Environment and Natural Resources of the Dominican Republic in August 2020 by then President-elect Luis Abinader.
 Upon taking office, he vowed to work for the "responsible use of natural resources, to protect ecosystems and slash pollution", with a focus on enforcement of rules and regulations.
 By the time he was assassinated in 2022, more than 2,000 individuals and companies had been brought to justice for violating environmental laws.

-Assassination
+Death

-Jorge Mera was assassinated by Miguel Cruz, a construction businessman (whose company extracted stone materials from rivers) and owner of an armory who was affected by Jorge Mera's strict environmental policies against the depredation of rivers.
+Jorge Mera was gunned down by Miguel Cruz, a construction businessman (whose company extracted stone materials from rivers) and owner of an armory who was affected by Jorge Mera's strict environmental policies against the depredation of rivers.
 Jorge Mera was shot to death in his office at the Ministry of Environment and Natural Resources in Santo Domingo on 6 June 2022.
 Cruz confessed to a local priest after killing Jorge Mera and was arrested in the church.
 They were childhood friends, since Cruz's father, Major General Fausto Miguel Cruz, was a leader in the Dominican Air Force during the presidency of Jorge Blanco, Jorge Mera's father.

 Dominican President Luis Abinader decreed three days of national mourning.

-The Vice President of the Dominican Republic, Raquel Peña de Antuña, will act as Minister of the Environment until a new minister is appointed by the President.
+The Vice President of the Dominican Republic, Raquel Peña de Antuña, acted as Minister of the Environment until the next minister was appointed by the President.

+On 26 April 2023, his assassin was sentenced to 30 years in prison, the maximum penalty in the Dominican Republic.